 Because Mikimoto has the name recognition, many people are drawn to the Mikimoto pearls.
 I remember asking my first pearl professor at the Gemological Institute of America why Mikimoto pearls are so expensive and she said, simply, “the name.”

-But Mikimoto will always carry the legacy as the founder of our modern-day cultured pearls.
+But it would be impossible to imagine a pearl industry without Mikimoto.
+Although Mikimoto, the man, died in 1954, his brand name lives on.
+Mikimoto will always carry the legacy as the founder of our modern-day cultured pearls.
 Good or bad, expensive or overpriced, there are many reasons and perspectives on why Mikimoto was, and remains to be, a big deal.